 - Flooring: This was a headache in the beginning, and then I found out about Lowes flooring program.
 Basically, you purchase the materials, and the Installation is paid for by Lowes!
 They charge a few fees of course, but no tax is added to your bill!
 They take care of everything.
 You pick your floor, your underlayment, and then a professional comes out and measures your space.
 Once the measurements are registered into their system an appointment is made with the installers.
 Once your flooring arrives, installers come to your home and assemble it to perfection.
 Pretty simple and easy.

 Dance studios are pretty simple, but I thought I would share just my own take on it and the vendors I used.
 If you are dreaming of designing your own home bellydance studio, it will not break the bank so long as you are ready to put in some work.
-Hope you enjoyed this blog, and make sure to subscribe and visit my online studio Savvy Bellydancers to stay up to date on the latest!
+Hope you enjoyed this blog, and make sure to subscribe and visit my online bellydance studio to stay up to date on the latest!